fongfh/Getting-CleaningData/README.md

 Background to Project
 ---------------------

+This project was part of the Coursera module 'Getting and Cleaning Data'.

 The data sets used in this project are from experiments carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, while wearing a smartphone (Samsung Galaxy S II) at the waist.
 Using the phone's embedded accelerometer and gyroscope, data on linear acceleration and 3-axial angular velocity were recorded at a constant rate of 50 times a second.

 The obtained dataset was categorised into a total of 561 variables and has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the **TRAIN** data set and 30% the **TEST** data set.